ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Survival Analysis*

+This task view focuses on packages relevant to clinical trials.
+For a more comprehensive list of packages on this topic, please refer to the `r view("Survival")` task view.

 -   `r pkg("ipcwswitch")` contains functions for formatting clinical trials data and implementing inverse probability of censoring weights to handle treatment switches when estimating causal treatment effect in randomized clinical trials.